Stopping-Robot/106a-project/README.md

 ## Aditya Ganapathi, Steven Lu, Aditya Nair, Mrunal Puram, William Wong

 There are two packages to look at: `ar_track_alvar` and `kin`.
-We modfied `/kin/launch/ar_track.launch` from the course labs to work with the Baxter's left arm camera.
-Most of the project code we wrote is in `/kin/src/scripts/final_code.py`
+We modified `/kin/launch/ar_track.launch` from the course labs to work with the Baxter's left arm camera.
+Most of the project code we wrote is in `/kin/src/scripts/final_code.py`.

 1. SSH into baxter: `./baxter.sh [robot_name].local`
 2. Enable robot: `rosrun baxter_tools enable_robot.py -e` for baxter